Baldwin I, Latin Emperor: Count of Flanders and Hainaut

 Baldwin took possession of a much-reduced Flanders, lessened by the large chunk, including Artois, given by Philip of Alsace as dowry to Baldwin's sister Isabelle of Hainaut, and another significant piece to his own wife.
 Isabelle had died in 1190, but King Philip still retained her dowry, on behalf of Isabelle's son, the future Louis VIII of France.
 The eight years of Baldwin's rule in Flanders were dominated by his attempts to recover some of this land.
-After Philip II of France took Baldwin's brother, Philippe of Namur, prisoner, Baldwin was forced to agree to a truce to ensure his safety.
+He formed an anti-French alliance with the Angevins in 1197 and a contingent (including William Marshal) was sent to support the Flemish military operations.
+Baldwin put the town of Arras under siege that summer and when Philip II of France moved to relieve it, he found himself trapped and suffered a severe defeat.
+Philip II later took Baldwin's brother, Philippe of Namur, prisoner, and Baldwin was forced to agree to a truce to ensure his safety.
 The Treaty of Péronne was signed in January 1200 on the condition that Baldwin receive the territories he had won during the war.
 Baldwin was made the vassal of Philip II, and the king returned portions of Artois to Baldwin.

 In this fight against the French king, Baldwin allied with others who had quarrels with Philip, including kings Richard I and John of England, and the German King Otto IV.
 A month after the treaty, on Ash Wednesday (23 February) 1200 in the town of Bruges, Baldwin 'took the cross', meaning he committed to embark on a crusade, namely the Fourth Crusade.
 He spent the next two years preparing, finally leaving on 14 April 1202.

 As part of his effort to leave his domains in good order, Baldwin issued two notable charters for Hainaut.
 One detailed an extensive criminal code and appears to be based on a now-lost charter of his father.
 The other laid down specific rules for inheritance.
 These are an important part of the legal tradition in Belgium.